TroubleshootingApril 23, 2026 Updated May 19, 2026 10 min read

 Not a complex research task.
 Not a multi-tool workflow.
 A question that should take under two seconds.
 Fourteen seconds.
 I watched the spinner and thought, something is very wrong here.

 Turns out nothing was wrong with the agent's logic.
 The problem was the context.
 By message 40 in the session, every request was sending 28,000 input tokens to the API.
 The model was processing my entire conversation history, SOUL.md, tool results, and memory injections just to tell me the time.
+This is the most common reason OpenClaw feels slow — and it has nothing to do with your internet connection, your server, or the model itself.

 Cause 1: Context bloat (this is almost always it)